marijnh/Eloquent-JavaScript/03_functions.md

 {{index [function, scope], scope}}

-The code inside the `ingredient` function can see the `factor` binding from the outer function.
-But its local bindings, such as `unit` or `ingredientAmount`, are not visible in the outer function.
+The code inside the `ingredient` function can see the `factor` binding from the outer function, but its local bindings, such as `unit` or `ingredientAmount`, are not visible in the outer function.

 The set of bindings visible inside a block is determined by the place of that block in the program text.
 Each local scope can also see all the local scopes that contain it, and all scopes can see the global scope.
 This approach to binding visibility is called _((lexical scoping))_.